 docker run

 The command to run a container using a docker image.
-To run an instance of Redis using the image we pulled in the earlier step, run the following command.
+To run an instance of Redis using the image you pulled in the earlier step, run the following command.

 docker ps